As-We-May-Think/AWMT/README.md

 # As We May Think

-A foundational rewilding of knowledge tools and digital commons.
+Strengthening collective knowledge

 ## About

-**As We May Think** is an organizational initiative exploring how we might build digital tools for knowledge, creativity, and collective thinking.
-We're inspired by Vannevar Bush's 1945 essay of the same name, which imagined machines that could work more like the human mind—associative, non-linear, deeply connective.
+**As We May Think** is a new lab dedicated to building connective tissue across the disjointed digital commons.
+We're just setting up shop, so check back soon.

 This repository is for the As We May Think webpage.

-## Core Vision
+## Core perspectives

 - **Digital Commons**: Tools designed for shared knowledge and collective intelligence
 - **Non-Linear Thinking**: Support for associative, branching, weblike structures